-This guide will help you choose between the different types, from ergonomic office chairs with built-in lumbar support to prevent lower back pain) to mesh office chairs with breathable backs.
+Our expert guide will help you choose between the different types of chair, from ergonomic office chairs with built-in lumbar support (to prevent lower back pain) to mesh office chairs with breathable backs.
 To save you a bit of research, we've also collated a selection of popular chairs from big-name retailers, including Argos, John Lewis and Wayfair.

 Office chairs come in a range of shapes and sizes.
 Ideally, you want a chair that suits the layout and colour scheme of your office or working space.
 It also needs to meet your ergonomic requirements so you can remain comfortable through the working day.

-Below, we've rounded up a selection of office chair types with some information on how much you should expect to pay.
+Below, we've rounded up a selection of office chair types with some details on how much you should expect to pay.